-Whether it’s helping out at a local farm or putting together meals for families who just welcomed a new little one, a service day instills the awareness of needs outside of ourselves and demonstrates what kindness in action looks like.
+Whether it’s helping out at a local farm or putting together meals for families who just welcomed a new little one, a service day creates awareness of needs outside of ourselves and demonstrates what kindness in action looks like.

 Take turns letting a different family member choose the movie or game each week.
 This simple tradition reinforces the belief that every member of the family is important.

-Early in the morning or after dinner, family walks open the door for conversation, gentle exercise, and a routine opportunity to experience Mother Nature.
+Early in the morning or after dinner, family walks open the door for conversation, gentle exercise, and a routine opportunity to experience the calming effect of being outdoors.

 “Reading to young children stimulates their development and gives them a head start when they reach school, according to researchers who have reviewed studies on the effects of reading.
 Apart from helping their reading, sharing a bedtime story with a child promotes their motor skills, through learning to turn the pages, and their memory.
 It also improves their emotional and social development.”
-(Source: The Guardian)
+(4)